kartonfarkas/api_docs/source/suite/emails/querying_folders.rst

    * - Name
      - Type
-     - Values
+     - Description
      - Comments
    * - <folder_id>
      - int
-     - Part of the URI
      - folder_id is the ID of an already existing folder in the Media Database.
-If it is provided, its subfolders are returned.
+If it is provided, its subfolders are returned, part of the URI.
+     -

 Result Data Structure
 ---------------------